frikyng/repo_for_repoChat/Documentation.md

 To analyse signals from a single recording, the easy way is to use the `load_experiment()` function.
 This function enable the extraction of signals and various normalization, smoothing and masking options.

-However, if you wish to integrate the 3D spatial structure in the analysis process, each signals need to be linked to its 3D location on the dendritic tree.
+However, if you wish to integrate the 3D spatial structure in the analysis process, signals need to be linked to their 3D location on the dendritic tree.
 This is handled using methods of an `arboreal_scan` object (see [here](#Analyse-a-recording-(arboreal_scan-objects))), which is essentially an object containing:

-- The extracted signal (as provided by load_experiment())
+- The extracted signal (as provided by `load_experiment()`)
-- The tree structure and additional mophomtric informtion (e.g. soma location, depth etc...)
+- The tree structure and additional morphometric information (e.g. soma location, depth etc...)
 - Aligned behavioural variables (e.g. camera, encoder etc...)

 If you wish to compare data across multiple successive recordings, the data from multiple (matching) `arboreal_scan`objects can be stored in an `arboreal_scan_experiment` object (see [here](Analyse-an-experiment-(arboreal_scan_experiment-objects))).
 This will help analyse data cross multiple behavioural conditions.
 If you need to pool multiple recordings, it will be essential to guarantee that all ROIs are matching each other from the beginning to the end of the experiments (i.e. same mask, no drift etc....).
 This requires a thorough curation of your data, as explained in the [Data Curation](#Curation) chapter

-Finally, to perform group data analysis across experiments, `arboreal_scan_experiment` objects can be regroups in an `arboreal_scan_dataset` object
+Finally, to perform group data analysis across experiments, `arboreal_scan_experiment` objects can be regrouped in an `arboreal_scan_dataset` object

 ## Curation